amandamurillo/LIRI/README.md

 `node liri.js movie-this <movie-name>`

 `movie-this` uses the OMDb API to retreive data about the movie entered in the search parameter.
 The result will include the title, release year, IMDb rating, Rotten Tomatoes rating, country or countries it was filmed in, langauge(s), plot, and actors in the film.
-If no search is entered, "Mr. Nobody" will be the search parameter.
+If no search is entered, the search parameter will be set to "Mr. Nobody".

 <img width="1222" alt="screen shot 2018-12-09 at 4 09 34 pm" src="https://user-images.githubusercontent.com/40437294/49704904-cd896080-fbcd-11e8-9563-bb7afacd40ac.png">